Karanvir-Tiwana/Karanvir-Tiwana/README.md

 -
 - I’m interested in Computational linguistics, AI and ML, and secondary language acquisition.
 - My hobbies include: Novels, Jazz and Synth-Pop, Japanese History, and Linguistics
-- 🌱 I’m currently working towards a Bsc, double majoring in Computer Science and Japanese Studies, hoping to soon be able to apply the skills I've               developed towards solving the biggest problems in linguistics.
+- 🌱 I’m currently working towards a BA, double majoring in Computer Science and Japanese Studies, hoping to soon be able to apply the skills I've developed towards solving the biggest problems in linguistics.
 - I’m open to collaborate on projects pertaining to linguistics, or any of my other interests.
 - I'm natively fluent in English and Punjabi, and have professional working fluency in Japanese.
 - How to reach me: I can be reached at my linkedin here: https://www.linkedin.com/in/karanvir-tiwana